-In 1992 Steve and some friends, including his best friend, Emerson Forth, formed a metal band called SkilletHead, which performed the club circuit in and around Miami.
-That year Steve also made occasional appearances as a guitarist backing the Bee Gees.
+In 1992 Stephen and some friends, including his best friend, Emerson Forth, formed a metal band called SkilletHead, which performed the club circuit in and around Miami.
+That year Stephen also made occasional appearances as a guitarist backing the Bee Gees.

-In February of 1997 Steve joined one of South Florida's 'buzz bands', The Underbellys.
-(In the photo, Steve is on the far left) This five piece band included Billy Velvet (lead vocals), Joel Dasilva (guitarist), Sean 'Evil' Gerovitz (bass), Randy Blitz (drums) and of course Steve on guitar.
+In February of 1997 Stephen joined one of South Florida's 'buzz bands', The Underbellys.
+(In the photo, Stephen is on the far left) This five piece band included Billy Velvet (lead vocals), Joel Dasilva (guitarist), Sean 'Evil' Gerovitz (bass), Randy Blitz (drums) and of course Stephen on guitar.
 The band played countless venues including the Viper Room in Los Angeles and Don Hills in Greenwich Village.

 |

-Despite the fact that their high school closed its doors in early 1989, Steve and friends, Mike Wolofsky and Matt Ackerman, maintained their friendship.
+Despite the fact that their high school closed its doors in early 1989, Stephen and friends, Mike Wolofsky and Matt Ackerman, maintained their friendship.

-In 1991, after being his dad's guitar tech for two years, Steve enrolled in a music school in Miami where he studied, made some good friends and got his degree.
+In 1991, after being his dad's guitar tech for two years, Stephen enrolled in a music school in Miami where he studied, made some good friends and got his degree.

 He began writing songs, the first of which was a solo effort entitled 'Whiskey Jam'.
 Other songs penned during this time were 'Shadow of Your Dreams' with Emerson Forth and Deniz Kose, 'Hole In My Soul' also with Kose, and 'Ren and Stevie' with Middle Ear Studio engineer, Scott Glasel and his girlfriend, Amanda Green.
 This song being a take off on the Gibb family dog, Ren, and the Nickelodean cartoon series 'Ren and Stimpy'.